-CAC grants program established.
-The Arts and Culture Master Plan was approved by the City Council, 2021.
-Extensive public outreach has been conducted for the Arts and Culture Master Plan.
-An Artist Directory have been established and are maintained.
+been established and are maintained.
 Several calls for artists released annually for varying artistic participation efforts.
-The City also conducts monthly artist showcase receptions, installation of sculpture donation and historical plaque dedication.
-The City support arts activities, programs, events, and facilities such as the ARTventure event.
+The City also conducts monthly artist showcase receptions, installation of sculpture donation and historical plague dedication.
+The City support arts activities. programs, events, and facilities such as the ARTventure event.
 Action Arts in the Park event and Concerts in the Park event.
 Increased arts, language and music class offerings for all ages have been offered.
 The City works with the NMUSD for the summer SMART Camp (Sports, Music and Arts Camps).
 A formal Public Art review process is in process / being researched.
 In an attempt to pursue public art in prominent locations, the City's utility box program has resulted in installations on varying travel corridors.
 The Arts and Culture Master Plan has the potential to include incentives and/or programs to encourage art in new developments.